Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 The Context Matters: Ameriprise’s W-2 Core and Its Impact on the 1099 Channel

-- A large cohort of advisors retiring or exiting the sales force
+- A large cohort of advisors retiring or exiting the sales force to full independence

 - A material rise in the cost of doing business, driven by regulatory expansion, compliance oversight, technology investment, and supervisory infrastructure